-returns and price ratios?
+Has the steady-state relationship of growth rates and expected returns shifted since the beginning of our sample in 1926?
+If so, have these shifts affected the stochastic relationship between returns and price ratios?
 In this section we use econometric techniques that exploit the entire sample to detect changes in the steady-state.
-In the next section, we study how investors in real-time might have assessed the possibility of shifts in the steady states without the benefit of knowing the whole sample.
+In section 5, we study how investors in real-time might have assessed the possibility of shifts in the steady-states without the benefit of knowing the whole sample.
 In both cases, there is strong empirical evidence in favor of changes in the steady-state and we find that such changes have dramatic effects on the forecasting relationship of returns and price ratios.
-We suggest a simple, yet effective, adjustment to the dividend-price ratio and revisit the forecasting equations from Section 2.
-We first study shifts in the dividend-price ratios in detail and consider alternative ratios later.
+We suggest a simple adjustment to the dividend-price ratio and revisit the forecasting equations from Section 2.
+We first study shifts in the dividend-price ratios in detail and consider alternative ratios in section 4.

 Our econometric specification is directly motivated by the framework that allows for changes in the steady-state laid out in the previous section.
-Equation (7) implies that the log dividendprice ratio is the sum of a non-stationary component and a stationary component.
-In this section, we model the non-stationary component as a constant that is subject to rare structural breaks as in Perron (1989).
+Equation (7) implies that the log dividend-price ratio is the sum of a non-stationary component and a stationary component.
+In this section, we model the non-stationary component as a constant that is subject to rare structural breaks as in Perron (1989).6

-The full line in each of the panels of Figure 3 shows the log dividend-price ratio from 1927 to 2004.
+The full line in each of the panels of Figure 2 shows the log dividend-price ratio from 1927 to 2004.
 Visually, the series displays evidence of non-stationarity.
 Especially the bull market of the 1990s seems hard to reconcile with a stationary model.
 The dividend-price ratio has risen since, but at the end of our sample in 2004, prices would have to fall an additional 46% for the dividend-price ratio to return to its historical mean.
 A first explanation we entertain is that the bull market of the 1990s represents a sequence of extreme realizations from a stationary distribution.

-The solid line in Figure 2 shows the smoothed empirical distribution of the log dividendprice ratio dp_t .
+The solid line in Figure 3 shows the smoothed empirical distribution of the log dividend-price ratio dp_t .
 This distribution has a fat left tail, mainly due to the observations in the last 15 years.
 To investigate whether this is a typical plot from a stationary distribution, we conduct two exercises.
-Following Campbell, Lo, and MacKinlay (1997), Stambaugh (1999), Campbell and Yogo (2002), Ang and Bekaert (2001), and many others we estimate an AR(1) process for the log dividend-price ratio.
+Following Campbell, Lo, and MacKinlay (1997), Stambaugh (1999), Campbell and Yogo (2002), Ang and Bekaert (2006), and many others we estimate an AR(1) process for the log dividend-price ratio.
 First, in a bootstrap exercise, we draw from the empirical distribution with replacement.
 The smoothed bootstrap distribution is the dash-dotted line in the figure.
 Second, we compute the density of dp_t using Monte Carlo simulations from an estimated AR(1) model with normal innovation.
 This density is plotted as the dashed line.
 The graph shows that neither the bootstrap nor the Monte Carlo can replicate the fat left tail that we observe in the data.
 Interestingly, the stationary model also cannot generate the right tail of the empirical distribution.
 In summary, it is unlikely that the dp_t data sample from 1927 to 2004 was generated by a stationary distribution.